rooseveltframework/roosevelt/README.md

 Some important caveats to note:

 - nvm is not available on Windows.
+Windows users should try out [nvm-windows](https://github.com/coreybutler/nvm-windows) or [nvs](https://github.com/jasongin/nvs).
 - Linux/macOS users who install Node.js without a version manager like nvm may need to resolve some commonly encountered [permissions headaches associated with npm](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
 As such, use of nvm is strongly recommended.

 The [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is also required for development work.
 The JDK is required for the local HTML validator feature.